slahrichi/near_field_emulator/README.md

 # Near Field Wave Emulation

 Exploration of deep learning models for emulating wavefront propagation and response from metasurfaces.
 Supports two distinct problems: Time-series networks for modeling propagation directly, and MLP-based methods for mapping metasurface parameters to downstream fields.
-Currently supports the following architectures: MLP, CVNN, LSTM, Autoencoder-LSTM, and Autoencoder-ConvLSTM.
+Currently supports the following architectures: MLP, CVNN, LSTM, Autoencoder-LSTM, Autoencoder-ConvLSTM, and LSTM with mode encoding.

 ## Description of Contents